wp-plugins/sb-comment/readme.txt

 Please update SB Core before you upgrade SB Comment to new version.

 == Changelog ==

+= 1.0.5 =
+* Update style for default comment template.
+* Add function for user can like and report a comment.

 = 1.0.4 =
 Update check core functions.